lich-uct/molpher-lib/doc/source/usage/installation.rst

     build_docs.sh --upload

-..  note:: You will need write access to the repository and an SSH key attached to your account to be able to do this.
+..  note:: You will need write access to the repository to be able to do this.

 Building Conda Packages
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you want to build your own conda packages, you can use a
+If you want to package the build as a conda package, you can use a
 python script located in :file:`conda` subdirectory of the repository root:

 ..  code-block:: bash